 A sophisticated version of the good old children’s favourite, chocolate cornflake clusters.
 The addition of coconut gives these chocolate cornflake crunch bars a delightful flavour and some chew as well as crunch.

 We had a film night at a friends house a week or three ago and I needed something to take for us all to munch on.
-I needed something I could make the day before and that was easily portable.
+I wanted something I could make the day before and that was easily portable.
 The first book I took off the shelf to get inspiration was Bake by Rachel Allen.
-About three pages in, I saw the recipe for these chocolate coconut bars.
+About three pages in, I saw a recipe for chocolate coconut bars.

 Perfect, I had no more need to hunt.
-I recollected having seen them recently on another blog, but couldn’t remember whose they were.
-I do remember they had a good report though.
+I recollected having seen them recently on another blog, but couldn’t remember where.
+I do remember they got the thumbs up though.

 Chocolate Coconut Cornflake Crunch Bars

 I changed the chocolate topping completely as I thought milk chocolate would work better than dark.
 I also added a bit of butter which makes it easier to spread the chocolate and gives it a little extra depth.
 As for the base, I mostly stuck to the original recipe, except I used wholemeal flour and baking powder.

 The bars are quite quick and easy to make, though bashing the cornflakes can be a bit of a chore.
 On the other hand you might find it fun.
 I use the end of a rolling pin to crush the flakes.
 But placing them in a sealed plastic bag and bashing them that way also works.

 This recipe is a sophisticated version of a childhood classic: chocolate cornflake clusters.
 They have a lovely crunchy texture and a nice combination of flavours with the coconut and chocolate.
 For avid bounty bar fans, this has to be a plus.
 The base isn’t at all sweet, by which I mean it wasn’t too sweet and it was set off nicely by the sweeter chocolate topping.